51 Fun & Free (or Cheap) Things to do in Flagstaff, Arizona

 3. Watch a gorgeous sunset over the mountains

-Secret swimming holes (check out the creek near the beginning of the Huckaby Trail), Slide Rock State Park (park and walk to get in for only 3 bucks to this unique park featuring natural slickrock water slides), Native American craft markets, and various scenic overlooks should keep you busy.
+Secret swimming holes (check out the creek near the beginning of the Huckaby Trail), Slide Rock State Park (featuring natural red rock water slides!), Native American craft markets, and various scenic overlooks should keep you busy for hours.

 The drive finally ends in Uptown Sedona, where you can enjoy more great red rock views, browse unique Southwestern style gift shops, or complete one of the area’s many hiking trails (check out Devil’s Bridge for the most dramatic views & unique photo opps).
 Sedona is a great budget friendly day trip destination as hiking is the ultimate free activity in this area (just a small parking fee unless you have the Annual Parks pass).